JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2023-03-10-finner_financial_xlarge_en.md

 ])

 # Generating example
-example = spark.createDataFrame([['''In the third quarter , record spend and strong acquisitions on our Amex co-brand cards resulted in $ 1.4 billion of Amex remuneration .''']]).toDF("text")
+example = spark.createDataFrame([['''We expect Revenue / PAT CAGR of ~ 19 %/~ 22 % over FY2022-FY2024E EPS .
+Hence , we retain our Buy recommendation on VGIL with an unchanged price target ( PT ) of .
+This includes $ 1 billion in cash and cash equivalents , $ 2 billion in property and equipment , and $ 2 billion in intangible assets .''']]).toDF("text")

 result = pipeline.fit(example).transform(example)